Curry mee: Variants

 Two versions can be found in the northern Malaysian state of Penang, which differs from the Singaporean version in the south: a bright orange chicken curry version, or a pale and thin coconut broth version known as white curry mee.
 Its capital city of George Town is famous for its curry mee, which is considered a staple favourite among local residents.
 A notable stall in the Ayer Itam area, which was operated by a pair of sisters for over 70 years, is renowned for its version of the dish and its founders have become local cultural icons.

-Some versions of the dish are prepared with a gravy which is drier and thicker in consistency.
-The city of Ipoh in Perak state is known for its dry curry noodles, which is often topped with pieces of cooked chicken, char siu or roast pork.
+Some versions of the dish are prepared with gravy which is drier and thicker in consistency.
+The city of Ipoh in Perak state is known for its dry curry noodles, which are often topped with pieces of cooked chicken, char siu or roast pork.

 Curry mee is also available as a flavour for commercial instant noodles.
 Unusual variants which trended on social media involve boiling Maggi brand instant curry mee together with Milo powder or serving it with KitKat chocolate bars.

+In Bandung of Indonesia, mie kari consists of beef, potatoes, boiled egg, soybean, emping, bawang goreng, and sweet soy sauce.
+The ingredients of mie kari are the same as lontong kari dish but the lontong is replaced with noodles.